 The Company is authorised as a collective investment scheme by the SFC.
 The SFC's authorisation is not a recommendation or endorsement of the Company nor does it guarantee the commercial merits of the Company or its performance.
 It does not mean the Company is suitable for all investors nor is it an endorsement of its suitability for any particular investor or class of investors.
 This Prospectus is available for Hong Kong residents in both English and Chinese.
-Please note that not all of the Funds are available for distribution in Hong Kong and investors should read this Prospectus in conjunction with the Information for Residents of Hong Kong residents.
+Please note that not all of the Funds are available for distribution to the public in Hong Kong and investors should read this Prospectus in conjunction with the Information for Residents of Hong Kong ("IRHK") and the Funds' Product Key Facts Statements, which contain additional information for Hong Kong residents.
 The Company's representative in Hong Kong is BAMNA.